thienkimtranhoang/tp/docs/UserGuide.md

 ### 1. Logging an Expense
 **Description:** Logs a new expense with a category, description, amount, and date.
+Note: the inputs must follow the specified order, and there should be proper spacing between each component.
 **Command:**
 ```plaintext
 log-expense category/<CATEGORY> desc/<DESCRIPTION> amt/<AMOUNT> d/<DATE>